×

 Example:

-As advisors practice a repair explanation or sales pitch, AI suggests clearer phrasing and flags missing steps.
-Techs can narrate a diagnostic plan and get feedback on logic and completeness—like a mentor looking over their shoulder.
+When advisors practice explaining a repair or delivering a sales pitch, the AI suggests clearer phrasing and identifies any missing steps.
+Technicians can narrate a diagnostic plan and receive feedback on the logic and completeness of their approach, similar to having a mentor reviewing their work.

 Scenario Practice and Role-Play